How To Clean A Washing Machine’s Drum

 Prevents Mold and Odors

 Nobody wants their clothes to come out of the washing machine smelling worse than when they went in.
 Unfortunately, that can happen if you don’t maintain a clean drum.
 Damp conditions inside the drum can lead to the growth of mold, mildew, and bacteria, which can cause unpleasant odors and even damage your clothes.
 Regular cleaning will help prevent these issues and keep your laundry smelling fresh.

 Extends the Life of Your Machine

 Routine cleaning of your washing machine’s drum can also help extend its lifespan.
-Built-up grime and deposits can put extra strain on your machine’s components, leading to premature wear and potential breakdowns.
-A clean drum is a happy drum, and a happy drum means a longer-lasting washing machine.
+Built-up grime and deposits can strain your machine’s components, leading to premature wear and potential breakdowns.
+A clean drum is a happy drum, a longer-lasting washing machine.